Victor Riley

-Victor Allan Riley (born November 4, 1974) is a former American football player who played offensive tackle.
-Riley played college football for Auburn University.
-He was drafted in the first round of the 1998 NFL Draft by the Kansas City Chiefs, with whom he played for four seasons.
+Victor Allan Riley (November 4, 1974 – April 8, 2024) was an American professional football player who was an offensive tackle in the National Football League (NFL).
+Riley played college football for the Auburn Tigers.
+He was selected in the first round of the 1998 NFL draft by the Kansas City Chiefs, with whom he played for four seasons.
 He was the No. 7 offensive tackle available in the draft, according to Sports Illustrated.
 He also played for three seasons with the New Orleans Saints before signing in 2005 with the Houston Texans.
+Riley died in Swansea, South Carolina on April 8, 2024, at the age of 49.